devgateway/www.developmentgateway.org/_posts/2015-03-26-minerva-initiative-examines-relationship-between-aid-and-conflict.md

 created: 1427376727
 old_path: news/minerva-initiative-examines-relationship-between-aid-and-conflict
 title: Minerva Initiative examines relationship between aid and conflict
-lede: Foreign aid dollars promote peace and security – or do they?
+excerpt: Foreign aid dollars promote peace and security – or do they?
 This is the fundamental tenet underlying huge amounts of development financing, driven by studies showing that higher household wealth can mean reduced violence or that targeted spending may undermine rebel groups who win allegiance by providing social services.